 Am I suitable for blepharoplasty?

 Surgery for eyelid ptosis affecting one eye only is commonly performed for patients in their 20s and 30s.
-Drooping eyelids in older adults as a result of the natural ageing process is most commonly performed in people in their 50s and above.
-Although droopy eyelid surgery is an effective treatment for affected children, at Centre for Surgery we do not carry out consultations or procedures for anyone below the age of 18.
+Drooping eyelids in older adults due to the natural ageing process is most commonly performed in people in their 50s and above.
+Although droopy eyelid surgery is an effective treatment for affected children, at the Centre for Surgery, we do not carry out consultations or procedures for anyone under 18.

 How long does blepharoplasty recovery take?